 Ultimate Creditor and Ultimate Debtor are part of the information to be passed on all along the chain, if present.
 They must be different from Creditor and Debtor.

-If present, UltimateDebtor and UltimateCreditor must be identified with a Name and StructuredPostalAddress (Country and TownName if present) or Other Identification
+If present, UltimateDebtor and UltimateCreditor must be identified with a Name and StructuredPostalAddress (Country and TownName if present) or Other Identification.
+Nevertheless, if BIC is present, it is translated and the other elements in the ultimate party are ignored.

 IMPORTANT